-The balance on the technical account, including investment return based on the longer-term rate of USD29.9m, was a surplus of USD24.4m, which demonstrates the continuing underlying strength of the Association's underwriting.
+The balance on the technical account, including investment return based on the longer-term rate of USD33.1m, was a surplus of USD29.3m, which is a satisfactory underwriting result for the year.

-The Association's investment portfolio experienced difficult market conditions and returned a loss of USD2.6m.
+The Group's investment portfolio produced a strong return of USD61.9m for the year.
 Further details are set out in the section on investment performance.
-After taking account of the investment return, the Association's overall financial result for the year after tax was a loss of USD9.3m.
+After taking account of the investment return allocated to the technical account, which, as noted above, is based on the long-term rate of return, the Group's overall financial result for the year after tax was a surplus of USD56.4m.

-The total capital of the Association shown on the balance sheet was lower than last year by USD39.3m, but of this, USD30m was the result of the capital distribution referred to above.
-In a year of heavier claims and volatile investment markets, this represents a very satisfactory result.
+The total capital of the Group shown on the statement of financial position was higher than last year by USD31.4m, after allowing for the USD25m capital distribution referred to above.
+This represents a very satisfactory result.